 It was then that I discovered the regional variety of mala tang in Dandong.
 If you’ve not heard of Dandong, it’s a small city (by Chinese standards) that borders North Korea, and thus YPT have a house here.
 It’s also an absolutely fabulous place for street dining, medium scale dining, and fine dining (not to contradict the first 4 paragraphs of Chinese food rants), with great Korean, Chinese, seafood and street food markets that could rival anywhere else in China.
 The food here, as a rule, is good.

-One lunch saw us go for mala tang, something that would happen frequently over the next few days.
-So what is mala tang?
+So, what is it then?
 Aside from awesome?
 Basically, it’s boiled BBQ, or Kao Rou as the cool kids call it.
 You go up to a big display of meat, fish, noodles, eggs, and if you are of the sick variety, even vegetables….

 Spicy meat cooked up and eaten with chopsticks whilst drinking cheap Chinese beer; Mala tang is the kind of simple Chinese food that I truly love, not the fancy Western crap that’s claimed to be Chinese in the West!